 Wellesley College, BA, 1999

 Angell Animal Medical Center-Boston, Internship in Medicine and Surgery, 2003-2004

 Upon completing an internship and residency, Dr. O'Bell became a practicing internist at Angell.
-After working for a year in internal medicine, she is now a staff member of our General Medicine service which she now leads as Service Director.
+After working for a year in internal medicine, she shifted to our General Medicine service which she now leads as Service Director.

 Tufts University School of Veterinary Medicine, DVM, MPH, 2004

 Angell Animal Medical Center, Fellowship in Internal Medicine, 2007-2008

 Angell Animal Medical Center, Residency in Internal Medicine, 2005-2007